aneilbaboo/markdown-components/README.md

 # markdown-components

-Add React-like components to your Markdown.
-The goal is to allow developers to enhance Markdown which can be safely used by end-users.
+Add React-like components to Markdown which can be safely used by end-users.
 It's designed to bolt on to any Markdown engine with a simple wrapper function.

 ```html
 <MyComponent a=1 b="hello" c={ a.b }>